 Innovation & Discovery

-Chemomab discovered the key role of the soluble chemokine CCL24 in promoting liver, skin and lung fibrosis.
+Chemomab discovered the key role of the soluble protein CCL24 in promoting liver, skin and lung fibrosis as the driver of a fibro-inflammatory vicious cycle

 Damaged tissue repairs itself through a sequence of controlled inflammatory and fibrotic processes.
 However, uncontrolled healing processes can create a vicious cycle of inflammation and fibrosis – an excessive, sustained, chronic inflammatory response that activates fibroblasts, and replaces functional tissue with fibrous scar tissue.